Health Lifestyle Social Issues

 Sweet potatoes are also relatively new to the Clean Fifteen list after hanging out in the Middle Nineteen (produce with medium pesticide contamination) for a while — along with mangoes and watermelons.
 According to the USDA, 19 different pesticide residues were found on conventionally produced sweet potatoes between 2016 and 2018.
 The vast majority of samples (although still only less than half) contained Dicloran, which is a pre- and postharvest fungicide used to prevent soft rot.
 If you peel your sweet potatoes, you’ll likely remove most of any pesticide residue.
 But if not, a good bath in a water and baking soda solution is a wise idea.

-CR rated domestic conventional sweet potatoes as “very good” and organic as “excellent.”
+CR rated domestic conventional sweet potatoes as “low risk” and organic as “very low risk.”

 For our article on sweet potatoes, click here.